OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Located on the hip cobbled streets of Spittelberg, Hotel Kugel is just a short walk from the MuseumsQuartier’s art galleries and museums.
-This area is also known for its interesting bars and cafés, international restaurants and independent shops.
+This area is also known for its interesting bars and cafes, international restaurants and independent shops.
 Hotel Kugel was built in the 1860s and has been run as a hotel by the same family ever since.
-Rooms are decorated in a variety of themes, from patterned bedspreads and sage-coloured curtains in one room to deep-red carpets and draped curtains over the beds in another.
+Rooms are decorated in a variety of themes, from patterned bedspreads and sage-coloured curtains in one room to deep-red carpets and draped curtains in another.
 The owners describe themselves as truly Viennese, and enjoy passing on tips for restaurants and places to buy traditional Austrian crafts.
 There is also an organic breakfast.

 The Ruby Sofie Hotel is located on the site of a former dance hall and baths, the Sofiensäle, which were built in 1838 but burned down during reconstruction in 2001.
 Now, only the art nouveau frontage and main hall remain.
 Located in the Landstraße district, close to Hundertwasser House and funfair of Prater park, this hip hotel loans out guitars, bikes and tablets to guests.
 The sophisticated rooms, with white bed linen and tiled bathrooms in muted tones, feature oak-wood floors and characterful vintage furniture.
 Free drinks and snacks are offered in a communal kitchen, and there is a 24-hour bar as well as a yoga and meditation area.